-BREAKING: City Schools of Decatur backs away from reopening plan, will reevaluate next yearFILE PHOTO: The City Schools of Decatur Board of Education.
+BREAKING: City Schools of Decatur backs away from reopening plan, will reevaluate next yearFILE PHOTO USED FOR ILLUSTRATION PURPOSES: The City Schools of Decatur Board of Education.
 Top row, left to right: Superintendent David Dude and School Board Chair Lewis Jones.
 Bottom row, left to right: School board members James Herndon, Tasha White (Vice Chair), Heather Tell and Jana Johnson-Davis.
 Image obtained via City Schools of Decatur

 By Sara Amis, contributor